Édison Méndez

-Édison Vicente Méndez Méndez ([ˈeðisom ˈmendes]; born March 16, 1979, in Ibarra) is an Ecuadorian football coach and former player who played as either a winger or an attacking midfielder.
-He is the current manager of LDU Quito's youth categories.
+Édison Vicente Méndez Méndez ([ˈeðisom ˈmendes]; born March 16, 1979, in Ibarra) is an Ecuadorian football coach and former player who played as either a winger, second striker or attacking midfielder.
+He is the current manager of club deportivo La Union.

 Méndez is a former Ecuador International and is the second-most capped player for his country.

 Playing style

 He is known for his pace, accurate passing and long range shooting.
 He is also known as a dead-ball specialist, and generally takes free kicks and corners for his country and club.
 While he is right-footed, he can play on either wing as well as in the middle.

 Club career

 Deportivo Quito

 Méndez began his career with Sociedad Deportivo Quito of his native Ecuador.
 After his 2002 FIFA World Cup performances, during which he scored the winning goal in Ecuador's 1-0 win over Croatia, he was rumored to have attracted interest from English clubs, notably Aston Villa and Everton.